 Carol Crigger (C.K.) grew up on a wheat ranch on the Coeur d’Alene Indian Reservation.
 With nothing much to do over school vacations except help her folks with chores, her imagination ran rampant and began writing Western romances at age eight.
 She used to think she’d make a good Sheena, Queen of the Jungle.
 Nowadays she’s more disciplined, allowing her imagination free rein in other ways.
 She writes in several genres including Western, science fiction, and contemporary mysteries--but not romances.
 She was the 2008 EPIC Award winner in the historical/western category for her novel, Black Crossing, and is a two time Spur Award Finalist, once in audio, and once in short fiction.
 Her China Bohannon series featuring an 1890s bookkeeper turned sleuth has led her deeper into writing about the field of crime with a new contemporary mystery.

-Since Coming with Hartline Circle Books in England released his golf devotional, Straight Down the Middle (10/16/11)
+Since signing with me at Hartline Circle Books in England released his golf devotional, Straight Down the Middle, meditations for Golfers (10/16/11)

 He is a Theological Consultant, Manuscript Consultant, Conference Speaker and Writing Workshop Leader, Board Member and Mentor of The Jerry Jenkins Christian Writers Guild and a Freelance editor.
 He was Executive Editor: Accent Publications, 1971-1990, Youth and Adult Editor: Regular Baptist Press, 1990-1995, and Managing Editor: Accent Publications and Scripture Press Publications, divisions of Cook Communications Ministries.
 In the ministry he has been Senior Pastor, Interim Pastor, Part-time Pastor, Pulpit Supply 1958-present.
 He a graduate and was Senior Class President at Moody Bible Institute (1957), attended Houghton College, Houghton, NY, BA (1958), Louisiana Baptist University, M.A.
 (1976) ThD (1978), Graduate studies at Indiana State University and the Denver Seminary